ClumsyLee/stanford-project/week2/src/README.md

 ## MATLAB implementations

+**NOTE: You must have Image Processing Toolbox installed in your MATLAB installation to execute MATLAB implementations.**

 - `register_img.m`: MATLAB implementation, modify it to switch between implementations.
 - `run_matlab.m`: MATLAB script to run MATLAB implementations.
 Remember to